Wading through the flotsam and jetsam

 Growing pains

 Zarbee’s at the time was quickly evolving and growing.
-There is never a “good” time to redesign a brand.
+There is never a “good” time to redesign a brand — it takes years for it to effectively trickle throughout executions.
 Fortunately — Zarbee’s planned the rebrand as part of their push for a more extensive market base.
 But to meet new product launches, the logo and identity had to be explored in lockstep with their new Adult product launch.
+In other words — we had to make a TON of work fast.

 Look how utterly atrocious that last two are.
 SHUDDERS.